TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-changeownershipofmysubscription.md

 ### **Move Resources**

 Azure resources can be moved to either another Azure subscription or another resource group under the same subscription.
 You can use the Azure portal, Azure PowerShell, Azure CLI, or the REST API to move resources.
 Moving a resource only moves it to a new resource group or subscription.
 It doesn't change the location of the resource.
   * Learn more: [Move resources to a new resource group or subscription](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources)
   * Learn more: [Checklist before moving resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-move-resources#checklist-before-moving-resources)
   * Learn more: [Tutorial: Move Azure resources to another resource group or subscription](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-tutorial-move-resources)
   * Learn more: [Services that can be moved](https://docs.microsoft.com/azure/azure-resource-manager/move-support-resources)

-**Note**: If you want to upgrade your Azure subscription (such as switching from free to pay-as-you-go), you need to convert your subscription.
+**Note**: If you want to upgrade your Azure subscription (such as switching from free to pay-as-you-go), you need to convert your subscription:

   * To upgrade a free trial: [Upgrade your Azure subscription](https://docs.microsoft.com/azure/billing/billing-upgrade-azure-subscription)
   * To change a pay-as-you-go subscription: [Switch subscription offer](https://docs.microsoft.com/azure/billing/billing-how-to-switch-azure-offer)